7 superstars who are taking surfing into the future

 Caitlin Simmers

 Caitlin Simmers, from Oceanside, California, is the future of women's surfing.
 In 2021 she won the US Open but then declined a spot on the 2022 Championship Tour despite qualifying, a move not seen since similarly talented teen phenom Taj Burrow did the same in 1997.
-In the following year Caity released Toasted, arguably the best women's surf profile movie of all time, right as she qualified for the Championship Tour again.
-After finally accepting her place in just her fourth ever Championship Tour, Caity won the 2023 MEO Rip Curl Pro Portugal to put her name up in surfing's brightest lights and announce her arrival to the world.
+In the following year, Simmers released Toasted, arguably the best women's surf profile movie of all time, right as she qualified for the Championship Tour again.
+After finally accepting her place in just her fourth-ever Championship Tour, Simmers won the 2023 MEO Rip Curl Pro Portugal to put her name up in surfing's brightest lights and announce her arrival to the world.

-Caity is a product of the modern digital era.
-She's grown up watching her favorite surfers and skaters from around the globe online, then built her incredible style by replicating and combining the attributes she likes best.
-Caitlin, Molly Picklum and Sierra Kerr took that attitude to the next level recently, surfing Margaret River's infamous Box at every possible opportunity, alongside some of the Championship Tour's hardest charging males, and showing the rest of the world the excitement that lies ahead for the women's tour.
+Simmers is a product of the modern digital era.
+She's grown up watching her favourite surfers and skaters from around the globe online, then built her incredible style by replicating and combining the attributes she likes best.
+Simmers, Molly Picklum and Sierra Kerr took that attitude to the next level recently, surfing Margaret River's infamous Box at every possible opportunity, alongside some of the Championship Tour's hardest-charging males, and showing the rest of the world the excitement that lies ahead for the women's tour.

 Eli Hanneman

 Maui's Eli Hanneman has got it all.
 Whether working his way up the pecking order at Pipeline, launching monstrous airs into his home island's perfect winds or competing around the world, the 20-year-old Hawaiian has an act that belies his tender years.
-While Eli's surfing might be loud, his demeanor on dry land is anything but.
+While Hanneman's surfing might be loud, his demeanour on dry land is anything but.

-"I'd love it if I was a kid's favorite surfer," said Eli, before confessing he wouldn't know how to respond if someone told him that.
+"I'd love it if I was a kid's favourite surfer," said Hanneman, before confessing he wouldn't know how to respond if someone told him that.
 "I don’t want to come off like I don’t care, but I just really don’t know how I'd react.
 I’m still a grom myself."

 3 min